-Provide 2023-2024 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2024-2025 academic year costs of attendance for the following categories that are applicable to your institution.

-□ Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available:
+□ Check here if your institution's 2024-2025 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2024-2025 academic year costs of attendance will be available:

 G1.
-Undergraduate full-time tuition, required fees, room and board
+Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2024-2025 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - ✓ Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).
+- ✓ A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a fourone-four plan. - ✓ Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan. - ✓ Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - ✓ Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTION
+PRIVATE INSTITUTION FIRST-YEAR UNDERGRADUATES Tuition: \$49,800 \$49,800

-Tuition: \$48,200 \$48,200

-PUBLIC INSTITUTION
+PUBLIC INSTITUTION FIRST-YEAR UNDERGRADUATES

 Tuition: In-district:

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

-Tuition: Non-resident
+Tuition: International (non-resident):

-FOR ALL INSTITUTIONS

-Required Fees \$925 \$925

-Room and Board (on-campus): \$13,300 \$13,300

-Room Only (on-campus): \$6,800.00 \$6,800.00

-Board Only (on-campus meal plan): \$6,500 \$6,500
+FOR ALL INSTITUTIONS FIRST-YEAR UNDERGRADUATES Required Fees: \$1000 \$1000 Food and Housing (on-campus): \$14,400 \$14,400 Housing Only (on-campus): \$7,200 \$7,200 Food Only (on-campus meal plan): \$7,200 \$7,200